joeroe/rpaleoclim/README.md

-# rpaleoclim: an R interface for *PaleoClim* paleoclimate data
+# rpaleoclim: an R interface for the *PaleoClim* paleoclimate database

 PaleoClim \<<http://paleoclim.org>\> is a database of free, high resolution paleoclimate surfaces covering the whole globe.
 It includes